Dart-Code/Dart-Code/CONTRIBUTING.md

 Code for automated tests, including some test projects (in `src/test/test_projects`) required by the tests.
 Code here should not be imported into any files outside of this folder.

+### src/tool

+Util scripts for helping with project maintenance.
+For example, a script to generate the `launch.json` file because it contains a lot of boilerplate for a large number of launch configurations.

 ## Cloning and Running Dart Code